-Under Ewanick, 52, the automaker decided in May to end advertising on Facebook Inc. (FB) after a regular spending review.
+Under Ewanick, 52, the automaker decided in May to end advertising on Facebook Inc. (FB:US) after a regular spending review.
 GM began discussions about resuming ads on the social-network website, two people familiar with the talks said this month.
 Ewanick also decided not to advertise during the National Football League’s Super Bowl championship game next year on CBS.

 GM spent $10 million on paid ads on Facebook last year, a person familiar with the spending has said.
 That’s a fraction of the about $1.8 billion GM spent in 2011 on advertising in the U.S., according to Kantar Media.

 The first-half U.S. market share for GM, the largest U.S. automaker, fell to 18.1 percent from 19.9 percent a year earlier, according to researcher Autodata Corp.

 GM in 2011 regained the title of the world’s largest automaker by sales after natural disasters in Asia curtailed Toyota’s production of vehicles and parts.
 Toyota surpassed GM in worldwide sales in 2008.

 Toyota’s worldwide sales surged 34 percent in 2012’s first half to 4.97 million, ahead of GM’s 4.67 million, putting the Toyota City, Japan-based automaker on pace to regain the top spot.

 The change in the marketing post comes after Akerson this month also removed Karl-Friedrich Stracke as head of European operations.

 GM installed Vice Chairman Steve Girsky as interim president of GM Europe.
 Stracke, the man he replaced, remains with GM and will perform “special assignments” and report to Akerson, GM said in a statement earlier this month.